FAQ British Berkefeld Gravity Water Filters

 The British Berkefeld gravity water filters consist of two polished stainless steel containers.
-The upper container has 4 holes in the bottom, is slightly narrower than the lower container and has a ridge just above its base.
+The Clean water drips from the filter candles into the lower containerupper container has 4 holes in the bottom, is slightly narrower than the lower container and has a ridge just above its base.
 For transportation and storage, the open end of the upper container slides inside the lower container, protecting the candles and saving space.
 In use, the upper container is turned around and, supported by the ridge, sits securely on the top of the lower container.
 The 4 holes are for the filter elements called 'candles'.
 The holes are for the candles.
 The more candles, the more water can be filtered in any particular period.
 Unused holes are sealed with rubber grommets.
 The lower container has a single hole near the bottom for the tap and a rubber ring to stand the filter on.
 A lid covers the top of the upper container to stop dirt, insects and animals contaminating the water.

 The upper container is filled with untreated water to a level covering the candles and below the top.
 Fill carefully!
 Don't let untreated water overflow or splash down the side as some may get into the lower container and contaminate the filtered water.
 Check the tap on the lower container is in the closed position.
 Water will filter through the candles and drip (hence the 'drip filter' term sometimes used) into the bottom container that collects the clean water.
 The clean water can be drawn off at the tap and either used immediately or stored in clean, sealed bottles for later use.
 Gravity does all the work and there is no pumping or electricity needed, just a little time.
 The filtration rate slows down as the level in the top container drops, this is normal.
 It's not important to keep the upper container topped up, but if you do you can filter more quickly.
 The bottom container will overflow if you keep adding water to the upper container and don't use the water from the lower container.